JacksonKearl/ai-book/README.md

 To begin, make a `*.llm` file and this extension will automatically take it from there.

+> Note: You can also use `*.llm.json` file, which functions identically but allows importing into scripts without needing to specifically configure a loader.

 As compared to ChatGPT where you only have control over the `user` message, this allows for precisely tuning all of the `system`, `user`, and `assistant` messages to best suit the task at hand (aka "Prompt Engineering"):

 ![example of overriding the assistant's response](./media/e1.png)